upclinux/upclinux.github.io/_posts/2015-05-17-wi-fi-hotspot-on-banana-pro-2.markdown

         PRIMARY KEY (`username`)
     ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
     INSERT INTO users (username, password) VALUES ('test', '123456');

-Names of the following files are from `wifidog.conf`.

 * `auth.php`: It must output `Auth: 1` or `Auth: 0` (other numbers are also OK if you read the docs).
 The former one means access to the Internet.